Alec-Yen/twbr/balance_mdd10a/README.md

 # Balancing with MDD10A

-Instructions:
+Overview:
+This repository includes code to balance using MDD10A motor driver and MPU6050 IMU.
+This is an older repo that we are moving away from.
+Libraries: bcm2835, pigpio
+Dependencies: $(BASEDIR)/mdd10a, $(BASEDIR)/mpu6050

+Getting Started:
-Run the makefile, and execute sudo ./bin/balance 60 .5 .5 0 0
+Run the makefile, and execute `sudo ./bin/balance 60 .5 .5 0 0`
 To stop, type "q" and press ENTER

 Notes:
 balance_no_thread.cpp does not handle interrupts, is old code
-balance.cpp uses c++11 threading, will be replaced balance_pthread.cpp uses c++98 threading, is the future
+balance.cpp uses c++11 threading, will be replaced
+balance_pthread.cpp uses c++98 threading, is the future